-Tracking data can provide information on species distribution, and insights into behaviour and how oceanic species are utilising the environment from the surface through the water column to the deep seafloor.
+Tracking data can provide information on species distribution, and also insights into behaviour and how oceanic species are utilising the environment from the surface through the water column to the deep seafloor.
 Satellite telemetry has been applied in many studies to track taxa that have wide geographical ranges, such as highly migratory fish, cetaceans, sharks, and oceanic turtles (Block et al. 2005; Fossette et al. 2010; Gales et al. 2010; Gore et al. 2008; Lesage et al. 2017).
 Data can then be integrated and used to model the movement of taxa under different scenarios, to determine environmental drivers; and to inform conservation and management at regional and global scales (Braun et al. 2018; Ferreira et al. 2021; Pérez-Jorge et al. 2020).
-For example, Block et al. (2005) showed, through electronic tagging of 772 Atlantic bluefin tuna individuals, that western and eastern Atlantic stocks use distinct breeding areas; but have overlapping foraging areas with greater mixing than was previously believed.
+For example, Block et al. (2005) showed, through electronic tagging of 772 Atlantic bluefin tuna individuals, that western and eastern Atlantic stocks use distinct breeding areas; but have overlapping

+CAVEAT: the revised nomination proforma text is subject to change foraging areas with greater mixing than was previously believed.
 This study provided useful information to managers after stock assessment models by the International Commission for the Conservation of Atlantic Tunas (ICCAT), which assumed low mixing between western and eastern Atlantic bluefin tuna (Thunnus thynnus) populations, were used to set quotas that resulted in overfishing.